aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_coefficient-procedures-and-functions/gmp_coefficient_setmulti.rst

     -  GMP procedures operate on a generated mathematical program in which all variables are moved to the left-hand-side of each constraint.
-       This can have an influence on the sign of the coeffients as demonstrated in the example of procedure ``GMP::Coefficient::Set``.
+       This can have an influence on the sign of the coeffients as demonstrated in the example of procedure :aimms:func:`GMP::Coefficient::Set`.

 Example
 -------